History of Cameroon in Timeline

 In 1997, Cameroon established anti-corruption bureaus in 29 ministries, but only 25% became operational.

-2000: Olympics Gold Medal
+2000: Olympics gold medal

 In 2000, Cameroon won the gold medal at the Olympics in football.

-2004: Nigeria fails to meet the deadline to hand over the peninsula
+2004: Nigeria fails to meet deadline

-During the 2004–2008 period, public debt in Cameroon was reduced from over 60% of GDP to 10%.
+During the 2004–2008 period, Cameroon began reducing its public debt from over 60% of GDP.

-2004: Initiation of Fairtrade cotton production in Cameroon
+2004: Initiation of Fairtrade cotton production

-2005: Increase in kidnappings by Central African bandits
+2005: Increased kidnappings by Central African bandits

-2005: Increased road banditry in eastern Cameroon
+2005: Increased road banditry

 January 2006: Initiation of anti-corruption drive

-June 2006: UN-mediated summit facilitates Greentree Agreement
+June 2006: UN-mediated summit agreement

 June 2006: Resolution of territorial dispute over Bakassi peninsula